AnaJuliaMM/AnaJuliaMM/README.md

 ## 👩🏽‍💻About me!
-I’m currently a student of System Analysis and Development, and here I publish the projects I have been developing during my gradution and internship in 2rpnet
+- I’m currently a student of System Analysis and Development
 - I'm 18 years old
 - I'm from São Paulo, Brazil